iPod Pedometer Function

 The total steps are visible from several screens on the iPod, such as the main menu, so you can view them without returning to the Pedometer function.

-Accuracy of the iPod nano PedometerI compared the iPod nano Pedometer, carried in a pants pocket, with an Omron hip pedometer, both for total daily steps and for a dedicated walking workout.
+Accuracy of the iPod nano PedometerI compared the iPod nano Pedometer, carried in a pocket, with an Omron hip pedometer, both for total daily steps and for a dedicated walking workout.
 The totals compared within 5%, which is a reasonable amount of accuracy for step totals.

 Viewing Your iPod Pedometer Totals and Graphs